nwmqpa/GTNH-CropAutomation/README.md

         edit config.lua

-11. Place the Spade and Transvector Binder into the last and second to last slot, respectively.
-Crop sticks will go in the third slot, but it is not required to put them in yourself.
+11. Place the Spade and Transvector Binder into the last and second to last slot of the robot, respectively.
+Crop sticks will go in the third, but it is not required to put them in yourself.
 See image below.

 ![robot inventory](media/Robot_Inventory.png)